plone/training/ttw/configuring-customizing.rst

 * Will be replaced by tiles?
 * The code is much simpler (we'll create one tomorrow).
 * Live in viewlet managers, can be nested (by adding a viewlet that contains a viewlet manager).
-* TTW reordering only within the same viewlet manager.
+* TTW (Trough-The-Web) reordering only within the same viewlet manager.
 * The code decides when it is shown and what it shows.